 Does Aii have an angle?

 The Alliance for Innovation and Infrastructure is a nonpartisan nonprofit.
 Our Advisory Council is evenly divided on party lines and our Board of Directors includes military, policy, legal, and other experts from diverse backgrounds.
 We research and educate on critical topics regardless of political expediency or public opinion.
 We seek to provide honest in-depth research into complex problems and articulate the challenges and solutions that are proven to work.
 We also encourage robust research, development, and innovation to confront the issues of the future.
+We do promote best practices, innovation, and regulatory reform where applicable.

 Are my donations tax deductible?